Labs64/netlicensing.io/_posts/2015-08-10-netlicensing-saves-live.md

 ---
 layout: post
 title: "NetLicensing Can Save Lives"
-description: "Labs64 NetLicensing is a first-class solution in the Licensing as a Service (LaaS) sector."
+description: "Labs64 NetLicensing is a first-class solution in the Licensing as a Service (LaaS) sector"
+image:
-image: /img/blog/netlicensing-bee.png
+  url: /img/blog/netlicensing-bee.png
 tags:
 - Fairy tale
 - Story